1kx-network/depin_tokenomics/helium/links_and_sources.md

 * helium_data_rewards:
     - rewards data (output from df_net_rewards of helium_rewards notebook  - see also data sources below how to get those easier)
     - dollar-price via coingecko (assumed 0.1$ before data available)
-    - used total maximum supply of 223,000,000 HNT for relative token rewards
+    - used total maximum supply of 223,000,000 HNT for relative token rewards (can adjust for )
     - rewards for service nodes and their validation (not blockchain consensus) based on split of rewards presented in HIP 20 (see 5th item in relevant articles/links)
     - #hotspots as avg/month from https://etl.dewi.org/question/12-total-hotspots
 * hnt-usd-max: price data from coingecko